MaryAngelique/MongoDB-Mongoose/README.md

 Modify the findPersonById to find the only person having a given _id, using Model.findById() -> Person.
 Use the function argument personId as the search key.

+***

+## Perform Classic Updates by Running Find, Edit, then Save
+In the good old days, this was what you needed to do if you wanted to edit a document, and be able to use it somehow (e.g. sending it back in a server response).
+Mongoose has a dedicated updating method: Model.update().
+It is bound to the low-level mongo driver.
+It can bulk-edit many documents matching certain criteria, but it doesn’t send back the updated document, only a 'status' message.
+Furthermore, it makes model validations difficult, because it just directly calls the mongo driver.
 Modify the findOneByFood function to find just one person which has a certain food in the person's favorites, using Model.findOne() -> Person.
 Use the function argument food as search key.

 ***